-Ensures that the appropriate protections are in place to protect agriculture and natural resources from the risks associated with the entry, establishment, or spread of plant pests, plant pathogens, and noxious weeds to ensure an abundant, high-quality, and varied food supply.
-Generally, PPQ oversight includes only unmodified (i.e. non- transgenic) materials.
+Ensures that the appropriate protections are in place to protect agriculture and natural resources from the risks associated with the entry, establishment, and spread of economically and environmentally significant pests, and facilitates the safe trade of agricultural products.
+Generally, PPQ oversight includes only unmodified (i.e., non- transgenic) materials.